politics and current affairs stuff

 • We need a Constitution.
 No “we’ve already got the Magna Carta” is not a valid answer.

 • The Lords needs thinking about.
-Almost removing hereditary piers has been a massive step.
+Almost removing hereditary peers has been a massive step.
 An elected upper chamber is the obvious solution.
 Though I’m not 100% behind it.
 Voting brings in a whole range of cons, pandering to popular opinion, short term-ism, and attracting those who want to be ‘politicians’.
-The current setup, for all it’s faults, avoids some of this.
+The current setup, for all its faults, avoids some of this.
 Appointing ‘good people’ to a upper house has merits and when it works it ensures a group of generally wise people with varied experience and skills can debate and pass legislation.
 The problem with elected members is that only a small set of people want to stand for election, canvas for votes, etc… and they generally are not the best for the job.

 • However, ‘who selects who sits in the Lords’, and ‘how do they ensure a balanced upper house’ are questions that are hard to answer, and maybe an elected upper house is the only workable solution.
 If so, I would want long terms (10 years for example) to avoid short term thinking, and measures to avoid whips and parties dictating free thinking.